-I am writing regarding your request to take your child out of school.
+I am writing regarding your request to take (Pupil Name) out of school on (Date) until (Date).

-The law states that a planned absence from school should only be authorised for students in 'exceptional circumstances'.
-Here at Carclaze School we recognise that there are occasions when it is appropriate to authorise an absence; we look at each request on its own merit, taking into account purpose, attendance history and study commitment and seldom authorise a request for students in Years 6.
+The law states that a planned absence from school should only be authorised for pupils in 'exceptional circumstances'.
+Here at Carclaze Community Primary School, we recognise that there are occasions when it is appropriate to authorise an absence; we look at each request on its own merit, before reaching a decision.

 Under the circumstances, we regret that on this occasion we are unable to authorise your request for absence.
-If (Student Name) does not attend school on the dates concerned, the absence will be recorded as unauthorised.
+If (Pupil Name) does not attend school on the dates concerned, the absence will be recorded as unauthorised.
+In cases where parents subsequently report their child as ill during this period, medical evidence may be requested to support this.